ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems

 \subsection{ZK-ACE Authorization Artifacts}

 Under \ZKACE, explicit post-quantum signature objects are not placed on-chain.
 Instead, authorization is represented by a combination of compact commitments and succinct zero-knowledge proofs.
 The required on-chain artifacts per transaction are: \begin{itemize}[nosep,leftmargin=1.5em] \item \textbf{Identity commitment}: A hash-based commitment to the deterministic identity ($\IDcom$), typically occupying 32 bytes. \item \textbf{Zero-knowledge proof}: A succinct proof attesting to authorization correctness.
-Modern ZK proof systems produce constant-size proofs, typically on the order of 128--256 bytes (Groth16) to approximately 1\,KB (Plonk/STARKs), independent of the complexity of the underlying authorization semantics. \item \textbf{Public inputs}: A small set of consensus-visible values, including $\TxHash$, $\domain$, $\target$, and $\rpcom$.
-These inputs typically contribute on the order of 128--192 bytes. \end{itemize} Crucially, none of these artifacts scale with the size or internal structure of post-quantum signature schemes.
+The Groth16 backend produces 128-byte compressed proofs.
+The STARK backend produces ${\approx}\,$107\,KB individual proofs, which are aggregated per-block by the builder; individual STARK proofs never appear on-chain. \item \textbf{Public inputs}: A small set of consensus-visible values, including $\TxHash$, $\domain$, $\target$, and $\rpcom$, contributing approximately 160 bytes ($5 \times 32$\,B). \end{itemize} Crucially, none of these artifacts scale with the size or internal structure of post-quantum signature schemes.